 I’m still influenced to this day by the lessons of personal responsibility, loyalty, integrity, discretion, and perseverance through tough times.
 When I first started working here at 180 Medical, I was very much out of my comfort zone with learning about billing.
 However, my training and experiences in the Air Force greatly helped me.

 I know without a doubt that the ability to adapt and overcome, which I learned in the Air Force, has helped me in many ways, personally and professionally.
 Being in the military has given me a completely different perspective on life, and for that, I am truly grateful.

 We Appreciate All Our Vets Have Done for our Country

 It’s not easy to sum up in just a few words the great weight and importance of everything that our veterans have done for our country and for us.
 How do we possibly fully thank them for all they sacrifice?
 We are truly fortunate to live in a great country, thanks to the freedoms for which our veterans and soldiers have fought and continue to serve and protect.

-So, from all of us at 180 Medical, we are thinking of our nation’s veterans and all they contribute to us every day.
-Thank you for your service to our country!
+So, from all of us at 180 Medical, thank you for your service to our country!

 Are you a veteran?
 Are you looking for a great place to work?
 We’re hiring!
 Apply today at our careers page.